Alexyen04/Alex-Yen-Interactive-Lab-Hub/Lab 1/README.md

   This interaction happens in an office / corporate building setting during the typical work day (9-5).
 This office is a large spread out space, with many desks, computers and tables scattered throughout.
 - **Players:** Who is involved?
 Who else is present?
 Think through everyone in the setting, not just the primary user.

+  For this scenario, the players directly involved will be the corporate employees.
+However, there will be other players present not directly involved including visitors and utility workers.
 - **Activity:** What is happening between the players and the light?

+  Corporate employees are working a 9-5 spending their time day trading stocks.
+In the top center of every office lies the Ambient Orb, where it displays flashing lights representing the changes in a certain stock.
+When the Ambient Orb flashes green, it indicates that the current stock being tracked is rising in price.
+When the Ambient Orb flashes red, it indicates that the current stock is dropping in price.
+These flashes of colors change every 5 mins and represent a large change, not just a minor percentage change.
+The Ambient Orb flashes orange when there is no significant change (defined as more than 3% change) in stock price since open.
 - **Goals:** What is each player trying to do?

 **Describe your setting, players, activity, and goals here.**